-Sponsor: DOT/Federal Highway Administration Investigator: Florida Atlantic University/In-house conditioning so that windows can be permanently closed, careful attention to sealing acoustic leaks, etc., will be evaluated as to their practicality as a retrofit technique, and as to their effectiveness in insulating against traffic noise and the costs involved.
+Sponsor: DOT/Federal Highway Administration Investigator: Florida Atlantic University/In-house and the company of the second conditioning so that windows can be permanently closed, careful attention to sealing acoustic leaks, etc., will be evaluated as to their practicality as a retrofit technique, and as to their effectiveness in insulating against traffic noise and the costs involved.
 The results will be documented in a summary report.